-Would you like to have fun while building vital health AND confidence with real-world self-defense skills?
+Would you like to have fun while building health, vitality and confidence with real-world self-defense skills?

 Look within to reveal and heal your true self!

-Here at Mace Martial Arts, we offer a holistic training program that integrates:
+Here at Mace Martial Arts, we offer you a holistic training program that integrates:

-- Meditation and energy cultivation to clear blockages, build vitality, and enhance sensitivity and awareness.
+💠 Meditation and energy cultivation to build vitality and enhance awareness.

-- Strategies for self-defense, survival, weaponry, effective communication, as well as personal and spiritual development.
+💠 Strategies for self-defense, weaponry, effective communication, as well as personal development.

 Training classes available in person in Seattle and remote online video worldwide!

-八卦掌 Bagua Zhang (“8 Trigrams Palm”) is a refined, formidable ‘Internal’ Chinese martial art, which develops keen sensitivity, robust vitality, and instinctual versatility.
-Training a calm, centered mind and body while dynamically cultivating core-strength and internal power, this powerful self defense method uses circular strategies blending fluid, evasive footwork, spiraling counter-strikes and throws to bewilder attackers and neutralize aggression.
+八卦掌 Bagua Zhang (“8 Trigrams Palm”) is a refined, formidable ‘internal’ Chinese martial art, which develops keen sensitivity, robust vitality, and instinctual versatility.
+Training a centered mind and body while dynamically cultivating core-strength and internal power are hallmarks of this powerful self defense system, that blends circular strategies with fluid footwork, spiraling counter-strikes and throws to bewilder and neutralize attackers.

-Practicing Bagua Zhang awakens self-awareness and promotes personal health through a natural progression of exercises and skills, integrating practical strategies for peacefully resolving confrontations — on both physical and emotional/inter-personal levels.
+Practicing Bagua Zhang awakens self-awareness and promotes personal health through a natural progression of skills, integrating practical strategies for peacefully resolving confrontations — on both physical and emotional/inter-personal levels.